gflags/gflags/README.md

 24 March 2015
 -------------

+I've just released gflags 2.1.2.

+This release completes the namespace change fixes.
+In particular, it restores binary ABI compatibility with release version 2.0.
+The deprecated "google" namespace is by default still kept as primary namespace while symbols are imported into the new "gflags" namespace.
+This can be overridden using the CMake variable GFLAGS_NAMESPACE.

+Other fixes of the build configuration are related to the (patched) CMake modules FindThreads.cmake and CheckTypeSize.cmake.
+These have been removed and instead the C language is enabled again even though gflags is written in C++ only.

-Finalized move of gflags project from Google Code to GitHub.
+This release also marks the complete move of the gflags project from Google Code to GitHub.
 Email addresses of original issue reporters got lost in the process.
-Given the age of most issue reports, this should be negligable.
+Given the age of most issue reports, this should be neglibable.

 Please report any further issues using the GitHub issue tracker.